Open-CMSIS-Pack/cmsis-toolbox/docs/progress.md

 separation of config files belonging to layers                                           | :heavy_check_mark:       | csolution 1.2.0
 generation of cbuild-idx.yml and cbuild.yml files                                        | :heavy_check_mark:       | csolution 1.2.0
 support for linux-arm64 host platform                                                    | :heavy_check_mark:       | csolution 1.3.0
-support for win-arm64 and mac-arm64 host platforms                                       | :x:                      |
+support for win-arm64 and mac-arm64 host platforms                                       | :heavy_multiplication_x: | in progress
 distribution of layers                                                                   | :heavy_multiplication_x: | in progress
 disable update of RTE folder by default in cbuild                                        | :heavy_check_mark:       | cbuild 1.4.0
 `--update-rte` flag to enable the update of RTE folder contents in cbuild                | :heavy_check_mark:       | cbuild 1.4.0